 |Type of Medicine||How it Works|

 |Statins||Statins reduce LDL (bad) cholesterol by slowing the production of cholesterol in the liver.
 They also increase the liver’s ability to eliminate LDL cholesterol, which is already in the blood.|

 |Bile acid sequestrants||Bile acid sequestrants, help eliminate cholesterol from the bloodstream, by eliminating bile acids.
 The body needs bile acids and produces them by breaking down LDL cholesterol.
 (Cholesterol prevention)|

 |Niacin, or nicotinic acid||Niacin is a B vitamin that can improve all lipoprotein levels.
 Nicotinic acid raises high-density lipoprotein (HDL) cholesterol levels while lowering total cholesterol, LDL cholesterol, and triglyceride levels.|

-Your treatment plan for high LDL cholesterol will depend on your current LDL level and your risk for heart disease and stroke.
-Your risk for heart disease and stroke depends on other risk factors, including high blood pressure and high blood pressure treatment, smoking status, age, HDL cholesterol level, total cholesterol level, diabetes, and family history.
+Your treatment plan for high LDL cholesterol will depend on your current level of (bad) LDL and your risk of heart disease and stroke.
+Your risk of heart disease and stroke depends on other risk factors, such as treatment of high blood pressure, smoking, age, HDL cholesterol level, total cholesterol level, diabetes and family history.
+(Cholesterol prevention)